xiongbo-sjtu/mcp-apache-spark-history-server/README.md

 # Spark History Server MCP Server

 This is a MCP server that exposes most Apache History Server REST APIs as tools.
+Apache Spark History server supports read operations only so ths tool can only do read operations.

 In addition to REST APIs, it has additional operations available such as getting the n slowest jobs, n slowest stages, and a summary of excutor metrics.